 At the end of June, Noé JORDANIA was called to the Presidency ofthe Government, and Noe RAMICHVILI became the Minister of Interior, War and Education.

-Until then the People’s Guard, a politico-military organization that intervened on the battlefield, was not subject to the Ministry of War, and didn’t recognize any other power than that of the President of the General Staff of the Guard, who also was the President of the Workers’ Soviet, i.e. N. JORDANIA.
+Until then the People’s Guard, a politico-military organization that intervened on the battlefield, was not subject to the Ministry of War, and didn’t recognize any other power than that of the President of the General Staff of the Guard, and previously the head of the Presidium of the Georgian Workers’ and Soldiers’s Soviets, i.e. N. JORDANIA.
 It was only when this power was entrusted to N. JORDANIA, that the People’s Guard recognized the power of the chairman of the Government.

 From now on the Georgian armed forces consisted of the Army recruited through compulsory service and of the People’s Guard, composed of volunteers, mostly workers and peasants.
 In the summer, these young armed troops were forced to fight on several fronts: